Becky Hart | Mar 23, 2023

 Other countries are playing up their strengths and attracting digital nomads in certain sectors of industry.
 Estonia, for example, is known as a hub for successful start-up businesses and young entrepreneurs, and in 2020 became the first country to offer a full Digital Nomad Visa specifically for location-independent workers.

-RoundTrip Trip Cancellation Travel Insurance provides coverage up to 180 days for residents of most states.
-Contact our sales team to get the right travel insurance for your digital nomad adventure.
+Some travel medical plans provide coverage up to 364 days, while some trip protection provides coverage up to 180 days.
+Contact our sales team to get the right plan for your digital nomad adventure.

 Toll free 1-800-335-0611